jizhang/jizhang.github.com/source/_posts/2015-04-28-elasticsearch-performance-tips.markdown

 [Shard][1] is the foundation of ElasticSearch's distribution capability.
 Every index is splitted into several shards (default 5) and are distributed across cluster nodes.
 But this capability does not come free.
 Since data being queried reside in all shards (this behaviour can be changed by [routing][2]), ElasticSearch has to run this query on every shard, fetch the result, and merge them, like a map-reduce process.
 So if there're too many shards, more than the number of cluter nodes, the query will be executed more than once on the same node, and it'll also impact the merge phase.
 On the other hand, too few shards will also reduce the performance, for not all nodes are being utilized.

 Shards have two roles, primary shard and replica shard.
 Replica shard serves as a backup to the primary shard.
-When primary goes down, the replica takes its role.
+When primary goes down, the replica takes its job.
 It also helps improving the search and get performance, for these requests can be executed on either primary or replica shard.

 Shards can be visualized by [elasticsearch-head][1] plugin: